Restricting access and delegating administration with Role-Based Access Control

 28 minute readSecurityAudit and compliance

-The Role-Based Access Control (RBAC) plugin allows a CloudBees CI administrator to define various security roles within the system they administer.
+The CloudBees Role-Based Access Control plugin allows a CloudBees CI administrator to define various security roles within the system they administer.
 Once the roles are defined, the administrator can assign those roles to groups of users.
 The assignment of roles can take place at the global level or be limited to specific objects within the system.
 The administrator can also delegate the management of groups for specific objects to specific users.

 Concepts and definitions